POETSII/tinsel/README.md

 <img align="center" src="doc/figures/twobox.jpg">

-The complete 8 box DE5-Net POETS has the following structure, with each green box representing a different POETS box.
+The complete 8-box DE5-Net POETS cluster has the following 2D structure, although may be generalised to 3D in future.

 <img align="center" src="doc/figures/box-mesh.png">

+There are also plans to develop a modern version of the cluster using Stratix 10 devices.

 ## 3. Tinsel Core